 - Pain cases

-- Psychiatric injury (and in particular the overlap with brain injury and aggravation of previous conditions)
+- Psychiatric injury (and in particular the overlap with brain injury, pain conditions and aggravation of previous conditions)

 - Fatal accidents

-Catherine acts predominately for claimants in the field of clinical negligence.
-She is regularly instructed in a wide range of clinical negligence claims.
+Historically Catherine has acted predominately for claimants in the field of clinical negligence in wide range of claims including:

 - Birth trauma (both mother and child)